 There are a whole range of water bottles or drips feeder you can choose from.
-But the best water bottle, and therefor the best guinea pig water bottle must, in my mind meet the following requirements:
+But the best guinea pig water bottle should, in my mind meet the following requirements:

 - Capacity – The water bottle must be able to hold a decent amount of liquid.
 This prevents any shortfalls of water taking place due to either you forgetting to refill the water, or your guinea pig drinking more water than expected.

 - Drip Free – You will need to have a guinea pig water bottle that doesn’t drip on regular basis.
 I have had some bad experiences in that, when the bottle drips it wets all the bedding around it and creates a pretty bad smell.

 - BPA Free – A lot of drip feeders are made from plastic.
 If you do have a plastic drip feeder, you will need to make sure that it is BPA free.
 BPA stands for bisphenol A. which is an industrial chemical that has been used to make certain plastics and resins since the 1960s.
 These are harmful to your health as well as your guinea pig’s.
 ‘Stay away from BPA.’

 - High Quality – The last thing you want is to end up buying your guinea pig a drip feeder/water bottle and for it to end up falling apart a month later.
 The quality drip feeders will stand the test of time.